ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab1.md

 - **MergeContent** merges the FlowFiles into one FlowFile by concatenating their JSON content together
 - **PutFile** writes filtered vehicle location data content to a directory on the local file system

+Refer to [NiFi's Documentation](https://nifi.apache.org/docs.html) to learn more about each processor described above.

 ### 2.1 Learning Objectives: Overview of DataFlow Build Process
-- Add processors onto NiFi canvas
-- Configure processors to solve problems
+- Build a NiFi DataFlow to ingest, filter, convert and store moving data
 - Establish relationships or connections for each processors
 - Troubleshoot problems that may occur
-- Run the dataflow
+- Run the the NiFi DataFlow

 Your dataflow will extract the following XML Attributes from the transit data listed in Table 1.
 We will learn how to do this extraction with evaluateXPath when we build our dataflow.